Germany, US note 'courage' of jailed Russia critic Navalny - NewsBreak

 Germany, US note 'courage' of jailed Russia critic Navalny

-On the second anniversary of the poisoning attack on Russian opposition figure Alexei Navalny , Germany and the United States hailed the determination of the Kremlin critic who is still imprisoned in Russia on charges those nations consider politically motivated.
+BERLIN (AP) — On the second anniversary of the poisoning attack on Russian opposition figure Alexei Navalny, Germany and the United States hailed the determination of the Kremlin critic who is still imprisoned in Russia on charges those nations consider politically motivated.

 “He barely survived the assassination attempt.
 He was able to recover in Germany,” German Chancellor Olaf Scholz said in a video message released Saturday, praising the Russian dissident's bravery for going back to his homeland.